-- 5 The Guidelines come into force on the date they are issued by the Minister of Justice. - The Guidelines replace all previous guidelines, criteria, procedures or practices used to aid consideration of applications by persons who have been wrongly convicted and imprisoned. - 7 The Guidelines apply to applications that: - a Are received by the Ministers of Justice and Defence on or after the commencement date; or - b Were submitted before the commencement date, where the relevant Minister had not by that date decided that the application merited further assessment. - 8 Any other application submitted before but not determined by the commencement date will continue to be assessed under the former guidelines. - 9 A person whose application for compensation for wrongful conviction and imprisonment was considered and determined before these Guidelines came into force is not eligible to make an application under these Guidelines in respect of the same matter.
+- 5 The Compensation Guidelines for Wrongful Conviction and Imprisonment came into force on 19 August 2020. - 6 The current version of the Guidelines came into force on the date they were issued by the Minister of Justice (the commencement date). - 7 These Guidelines replace all previous guidelines, criteria, procedures or practices used to aid consideration of applications by persons who have been wrongly convicted and imprisoned. - 8 These Guidelines apply to applications that: - a Are received by the Ministers of Justice and Defence on or after the commencement date; or - b Were submitted before the commencement date but not determined by that date. - 9 A person whose application for compensation for wrongful conviction and imprisonment was considered and determined before the commencement date is not eligible to make an application under these Guidelines in respect of the same matter.